Petworth House: Open to public: National Trust

 The house and deer park were handed over to the nation in 1947 by Charles Wyndham, 3rd Baron Leconfield (1872–1952), and are now managed by the National Trust under the name Petworth House & Park.
 The Leconfield Estates would continue to own much of Petworth and the surrounding area and the family would be able to continue living in part of Petworth House.
 It was John Wyndham, 6th Baron Leconfield and since 1963 also 1st Baron Egremont, who negotiated the gift of the contents of the house, in particular the paintings and sculptures, into the property of the National Trust in lieu of accumulated death duties.
 The current Lord and Lady Egremont continue a tradition of unbroken occupancy at Petworth House today with Max Egremont and his family living in the south wing, allowing much of the remainder of the House to be open to the public.
 Lady Egremont has restored the gardens.
 In its 2018/2019 Annual Report, the Trust reported that Petworth House received 178,760 visitors.
 In its 2022 Annual Report, the Trust reported that Petworth House received 147,079 visitors in 2021–22, having had a dip in numbers to 88,600 due to the COVID-19 pandemic in 2020–21.

 Today's building houses an important collection of paintings and sculptures, including 20 oil paintings by J. M. W. Turner, who was a regular visitor to Petworth, paintings by Anthony van Dyck and Joshua Reynolds, carvings by Grinling Gibbons and Ben Harms, classical and neoclassical sculptures (including ones by John Flaxman and John Edward Carew), and wall and ceiling paintings by Louis Laguerre.
 There is also a terrestrial globe by Emery Molyneux, believed to be the only one in the world in its original 1592 state.

 Petworth Park

 The Deer in Petworth Park, J. M. W. Turner, 1827.

-The 283-hectare (700-acre) landscaped park, known as Petworth Park, contains a large herd of fallow.
+The 283-hectare (700-acre) landscaped park, known as Petworth Park, contains a large herd of fallow deer.
 It is one of the more famous in England, largely on account of a number of pictures of it which were painted by Turner.
 There is also a 12 ha woodland garden, known as the Pleasure Ground and some unusual ha-has.

 The landscaped park and pleasure grounds of Petworth are Grade I listed on the Register of Historic Parks and Gardens.

 Petworth House is home to the Petworth House Real Tennis Club (many such private estates held real tennis courts).
 Petworth Park is also a cricket venue, for the refounded Petworth Park Cricket Club.